ahmedlearns/vipcw-spectrogram/README.md

 =================

 Make library object: "gcc -lm -o fft.o -c fft.c"
-To compile: "gcc fft_testing.c fft.o -o fft_testing -lm"
+To compile test: "gcc fft_testing.c fft.o -o fft_testing -lm"
+Compile monofft: "gcc monofft.c fft.o -o runMonofft -lm"

 This project will sample a .wav file using an fft and afterwardsc represent it in a graphical manner to be used on a Raspberry Pi.